GANitak/community/community.hachyderm.io/content/en/docs/mastodon/user/profile-preferences/_index.md

 * Opt-out of search engine indexing
 * Group boosts in timelines
   * Enabled by default.
-When enabled, if multiple people have boosted the same post in a short timeframe you will only one of the boosts rather than all of the boosts separately.
+When enabled, if multiple people have boosted the same post in a short timeframe you will see only one of the boosts rather than all of the boosts separately.
 * Set your default posting privacy
   * Posting privacy options are:<br />